The Christmas Lunch Incident

 "The Christmas Lunch Incident" is a Christmas special episode of the British television sitcom The Vicar of Dibley.
 The episode was first broadcast on BBC1 in the United Kingdom on 25 December 1996.
 It was the eighth episode of The Vicar of Dibley to be produced and transmitted.
-Repeats are broadcast regularly around Christmas on both the original channel and more frequently on the UKTV comedy channel Gold.
+Repeats are broadcast regularly around Christmas on both the original channel and more frequently on the UKTV comedy channel U&Gold.
 The episode was written by regular writers Richard Curtis and Paul Mayhew-Archer.

 Plot

 The episode depicts the show's central character, Vicar and parish council member Geraldine Granger (Dawn French), spending her second Christmas in the village of Dibley.
 Firstly, she needs to produce a sermon for the festive season that is more interesting than last year's as it will be, according to David Horton, the "keynote speech at the party conference" and members are "back to Satanism" if the sermon is not received well.
 She produces several drafts, which she either rejects herself or reads to her villagers, who quickly lose interest.
 After a long struggle for ideas, she successfully writes one in time for the Christmas church service using a Spice Girls biography book given to her by her friend and verger Alice Tinker (Emma Chambers) as a Christmas present.

 The vicar is also invited to attend four Christmas lunches; the first she happily accepts and reluctantly accepts the next three as she does not want to disappoint or offend those offering who are relying on her attendance.
 The first one is with two of her fellow parish council members, Frank Pickle (John Bluthal) and Jim Trott (Trevor Peacock).
 The next one is with David Horton (Gary Waldhorn) and his son Hugo (James Fleet).
 The third is with Alice, her mother (Carol MacReady) and her more dim-witted sister Mary (Mel Giedroyc).
 The fourth is offered to her, after she has attended the other three, by the remaining parish council member, Owen Newitt (Roger Lloyd-Pack); he initially told the vicar he was not going to invite her, much to her relief, but he mistook her joy as a subtle way of asking to join him for lunch.